puentemonte/utad_ui/README.md

 - When Game is started, show Splash Screen, after a few seconds, disappears

+Create a new Widget class SplashScreenWidget.
+Add it to the PlayerCharacter.
+The new Widget basically disables the player input for an amount of time and disappears when that time has passed.

 ### Ability tree

 - Menu accesible from Game